Obtaining A Withholding Of Removal May Allow You To Remain In The U.S.

 You may also qualify for withholding of removal under the Convention Against Torture.
 To qualify, you prove that in the country to which you will be removed, it is more likely than not that you will be tortured.
 You provide a detailed explanation of why you fear torture, and you must include any incidents where you were mistreated or threatened by a government or someone connected to a government.
 If you do not qualify for withholding of removal on the basis of likely torture, it is possible that your removal will be deferred or put off until it is no longer likely that you will be tortured in the country of removal.

 Actions That Will Disqualify Applicants From This Form Of Relief

 Regardless of the basis for your withholding application, you are not eligible for withholding of removal if:

-- You are considered for real reasons to have committed a serious non-political crime outside of the Unites States; or
+- You are considered for real reasons to have committed a serious nonpolitical crime outside of the United States